Beet Dolmades Recipe

 2. In the meantime, wash the leaves and cover with boiling water from a kettle.
 Leave to cool.

 3. Peel and finely grate the carrot and combine with spices and seasoning for cooking in red sauce.
-For white dolmades, finely dice the mushrooms and season well.
+Or finely dice the mushrooms and season well for cooking in the white sauce.

 4. To prepare the red sauce, finely dice the capsicum and mix with tomatoes and seasoning.
 For the white sauce, crush the walnuts and combine with the cream and seasoning.